ajh92/sample-newrelic-kotlin-failure/README.md

         at java.base/java.lang.Thread.run(Thread.java:1583)
     ```

-Setting `-Dnewrelic.config.class_transformer.clear_return_stacks=true` does not appear to make a difference.
+Setting `-Dnewrelic.config.class_transformer.clear_return_stacks=true` (noted [here](https://github.com/newrelic/newrelic-java-agent/pull/2307)) does not appear to make a difference.

 Note: This does not occur when replacing [Line 20 of SuspendTracerFactory](https://github.com/newrelic/newrelic-java-kotlin-coroutines/blob/f168d295d51a708dbb38617d308b0ba1cddb4911/Kotlin-Coroutines-Suspends/src/main/java/com/newrelic/instrumentation/kotlin/coroutines/tracing/SuspendTracerFactory.java#L20).
 with `return new NoOpTracer();`, but I am not sure the implications of this.

 Removing the `Kotlin-Coroutines-Suspends` extension also prevents this issue.
+However, it is unclear to me if we still properly trace transactions that hit a suspension point in this case.
     ```shell
     $ rm./extensions/Kotlin-Coroutines-Suspends.jar
     ```
-However, it is unclear to me if we still properly trace transactions that hit a suspension point in this case.

 ---
 For New Relic engineers/support agents, here is a [link](https://onenr.io/0BR6OkmD2jO) to an APM service that demonstrates these issues.